-Rebuilt as Kings Arms (circa 1872) but dates back much further and is possibly on the site of an earlier pub called the Three Connies.
+It was rebuilt as the Kings Arms (about 1872) but dates back much further and is possibly on the site of an earlier pub called the Three Connies.

-It's also listed as 25 or 28 Cornhill - before post office building was erected (circa 1881).
+It's also listed as 25 or 28 Cornhill - before the post office building was erected (about 1881).

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)